robjhyndman/robjhyndman.com/unbelievable/ch8.md

 Isaiah 7 refers to a virgin birth:

-<blockquote>Therefore the Lord himself will give you a sign.
+<blockquote><p>Therefore the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel.
 (Isaiah 7:14 ESV)</blockquote>

 Psalm 22 appears to predict his crucifixion:

-<blockquote>14 My strength drains away like water;<br>
+<blockquote><p>14 My strength drains away like water;<br>
 all my bones are dislocated;<br>
 my heart is like wax;<br>
 it melts away inside me.<br>